Chocolate Lab Makes Remarkable Recovery From Paralysis

 A special bond

 But he had three things on his side.
 As a previous veterinary technician, he knew there were treatments such as stem cell therapy that could help Fizban regain his mobility.
 He was enrolled in a Healthy Paws insurance plan that he knew would help with the financial burden.
+While the Healthy Paws plan does not cover stem cell therapy, which is still considered experimental, it did help cover the surgery and months of rehabilitation and physical therapy.
 And then there was Fizban’s indomitable spirit.

 As hard as it was, Aaron knew he had to save Fizban’s life.
 The two have had a special bond ever since Aaron adopted him as a puppy.